 Throughout my life, I have seldom been good at anything on first try.
 If you, like I, are human, your experience may be similar.

 Of course, we get used to failing the first few tries early on in life.
 After all, how many of us would be strutting around town today if we’d given up after the first time we tried to walk?
+(Age-appropriate risk-taking activities help us cope with fear and develop resilience, a key attribute to human success.)

 It’s impressive determination from a being at the time limited to drooling, crying, and pooping.
 But babies don’t settle for that skill set, even if it means scraped knees or a sore bum.